xiaoiver/infinite-canvas-tutorial/README.md

 -   Zooming.
 Emulates the "zoom in" to get an overview and "zoom out" to observe details as in the real world.
 -   Direct manipulation.
 Provides intuitive editing capabilities for basic shapes, including moving, grouping, and modifying styles.

-The [infinitecanvas] showcases numerous examples ranging from design tools to creative boards, including some well-known products such as: [Figma], [Modyfi], [rnote], [tldraw], [excalidraw] and so on.
+The [infinitecanvas] showcases numerous examples ranging from design tools to creative boards, including some well-known products such as: [Figma], [Modyfi], [Motiff], [rnote], [tldraw], [excalidraw] and so on.

 As a front-end developer, I am very interested in the rendering technologies involved.
 Although tldraw, excalidraw, and others generally use more user-friendly technologies like Canvas2D/SVG, there are also many editors and design tools in the JS and Rust ecosystems that use more low-level rendering technologies for 2D graphics with GPU acceleration to achieve better performance and experience:

 -   [Figma] uses a tile-based rendering engine written in C++, compiled into WASM and then calls WebGL for rendering.
+-   [Motiff] also uses a tile-based rendering engine with WebGL.
 -   [Modyfi] uses [wgpu] from the Rust ecosystem, also compiled into WASM and then calls WebGL2 for rendering.
 -   [Zed] uses GPUI to render rectangles, shadows, text, images, and other UI elements.
 -   [Vello] and [xilem] experimentally use Compute Shader for 2D rendering.